Pulmonary Hypertension and Thromboembolic disease

 Images

-2. In contrast, in this patient there is dilatation of the right ventricle and atrium with interventricular septal flattening, accompanied by RV wall thickening (white arrow).
+This can be seen in patients with acute pulmonary embolism. - In contrast, in this patient there is dilatation of the right ventricle and atrium with interventricular septal flattening, accompanied by RV wall thickening (white arrow).

 This suggests chronic pressure overload and is indicative of longstanding pulmonary hypertension.